hortonworks-gallery/ambari-zeppelin-service/README.md

 ```
 - If you deployed in a VirtualBox Sandbox environment, enable port forwarding on ports 9995 and 9996.
 If you don't enable port 9996, the Zeppelin UI/Ambari View shows disconnected on the upper right and none of the default tutorials are visible.

-- Ensure Spark and Hive are installed.
-If not, use Add service wizard to install them
+- Ensure Spark and Hive are installed/started.
+If not, use Add service wizard to install them.
+You can also bring down services that are not used by this tutorial (like Oozie/Falcon)

 - (Optional) If you want to use Spark 1.4 instead of 1.3 (which comes with HDP 2.3), you can use below commands to download and set it up
 ```